-Below are a few tips on how to look your best for a business photo shoot
+Here are a few tips on how to look your best for a business photo shoot.

-· Make up: this is not the time to experiment with new make-up or try different shades or trends.
+This is not the time to experiment with new make-up or try different shades or trends.
 Wear fresh and clean make-up or what you would wear if you were going to an interview.
 Avoid lip-gloss (matt is better under studio lights) or anything with any sparkle.
 Bring a bag of make-up with you so you can touch up your lipstick when you arrive.
-Clear (matt) foundation may be used for men and women on the day to remove shine on the T-zone.
+Clear (matt) foundation may be used for men and women on the day to remove the shine on the T-zone.